-Accidental plagiarism refers to a plagiarism when the author or scholar forgets to cite the source, put quotation marks, or provide the credits to the original author.
+Accidental plagiarism refers to plagiarism when the author or scholar forgets to cite the source, put quotation marks, or provide the credits to the original author.
 In any case, the plagiarism committed can severely impact the work submitted by the scholar and may lead to its rejection as well.

-Direct plagiarism can refer to the plagiarism where an author picks the content (sentences, paragraphs, or ideas) from other works, quotes them but does not provide the credits to the original author.
-There could be a change in a word or two to keep it different from the original work but rest of the copied content can be easily spotted.
+Direct plagiarism can refer to plagiarism where an author picks the content (sentences, paragraphs, or ideas) from other works, and quotes them but does not provide the credits to the original author.
+There could be a change in a word or two to keep it different from the original work but the rest of the copied content can be easily spotted.

 Lastly, the most shameful type of plagiarism is Complete plagiarism.
 It included copying the entire work of some other author and submitting it as your own work.
 This is the most shameful and thus, can lead to the most severe consequences.
 Not just rejection of the research work, but also the admission application of the scholar may also get nulled by the university along with the charges.

 Ways To Get Rid Of Plagiarism From Your Thesis

 After reading and understanding the different types of plagiarism, let me quickly provide you with some tips for how to get rid of plagiarism or avoid plagiarism in your academic writing from the start.

 Stick to all the used resources